jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-1/jou4100-eda-group-1.md

 ## 2. Getting Data

+The data was obtained from the city of Ottawa's open data portal.
+For the data to be displayed on google sheets, a csv file was downloaded from the portal before uploading it on google sheets.
+Prior to cleaning, the data has 2603 rows with 26 columns.
+The rows can be cleaned to two main categories: a main theme, and the codes which fall under the categories of the theme.
+On the other hand, rows are separated by the 24 ward districts in Ottawa, with column b being the sole exception, which accounts for the total population in the city of Ottawa. (every ward combined)

 Use two hashtag symbols (`##`) to create a level 2 heading like this one.

 To include a screen capture, use the sample code below.
 Your images should be saved in the same folder as your `.md` file.